Galaxy Guide 1: A New Hope

 Galaxy Guide 1: A New Hope is a supplement published by West End Games in 1989 for Star Wars: The Roleplaying Game, which is based on Star Wars.

 Contents

-Galaxy Guide 1: A New Hope describes the characters and locations featured in the film Star Wars: A New Hope, with illustrations and detailed histories for each character.
+Galaxy Guide 1: A New Hope describes the characters and locations featured in the film Star Wars: A New Hope, with illustrations and detailed personal histories provided for each character.
 This information is given in the form of a report by a rebel named Voren.

 The book is divided into an Introduction, followed by five chapters: